- Free delivery over £40

 Finasteride tablets address hair loss by reducing the conversion of the male hormone testosterone into Dihydrotestosterone.
 This reduces the shrinkage of hair follicles, countering the process of hair loss.

 By reducing this conversion process, Finasteride encourages hair regrowth.
 There is also an increase in hair thickness for the majority of men who take it.
 For Finasteride to really work, it needs to be taken continuously.

+You may first notice that your hair loss or receding hairline slows and then stops.
+In some cases, if the follicle is still able you may notice hair re-growth.
 The effects of taking Finasteride wear off six months after you stop taking the medication, with the effects ceasing completely nine to twelve months afterwards.